rawitat/gtypist_lessons/programming_quotes.typ

 *:G3_12
 I:Alan J. Perlis
-S:Simplicity does not precede complexity, but follows it.
+S:Optimization hinders evolution.
+Everything should be built top-down, except the :first time.
+Simplicity does not precede complexity, but follows it.

 *:G3_13
 I:Alan J. Perlis